 - Improved accuracy by removing human involvement in verification.

-- Cost decrease by removing third-party verification.
+- Cost decreases by removing third-party verification.

 - Decentralization makes it harder to tamper.